urbit/urbit.org-reloaded/content/proposals.md

 - The **amount of funding** you'd like for the project.
 - What **specific deliverables** will look like.

-You're welcome to break your project into _milestones_, each of which must have their own completion dates, funding amounts and deliverables.
+It's recommended to break your project into _milestones_, each of which must have its own completion dates, funding amounts and deliverables.
+In general, proposals should target a first deliverable within two months of the start of the project.

 Here are some examples of exceptional proposals for reference: